-2. Professionalism, Appearance, and HIPAA - Exhibits logical thought and good judgment in making decisions and recommendations.
+- 2. Professionalism and Appearance Exhibits logical thought and good judgment in making decisions and recommendations.
 Demonstrates respect for patients.
 Wears clean uniform, pays attention to personal hygiene, and wears student I.D. badge and dosimeter.
-Students will demonstrate professional behavior in the clinical setting.
-Demonstrates knowledge of HIPAA requirements by adhering to patients' rights to privacy in clinical practice.
-Uses two identifiers when getting patient for exam.

-3. Organization - Ability to evaluate needs to the technical situations of examinations.
-Demonstrates speed and accuracy in performing clinical duties.

-4. Quality of work - Evidence of proper radiographic image quality, and absence of repeat radiographs due to inadequate preparation and thought.

-5. Ability to work and communicate with Peers and Clinical Staff - Communicates effectively with healthcare professionals.
-Considers the feelings and interests of co-workers and acceptance of supervision.

-6. Initiative and upkeep of room.- Amount of motivation and enthusiasm, expressed by willingness to perform or assist technologist with radiographic examinations.
-Keeps assigned room neat, clean, and well stocked.
-Cleans after each examination.

-7. Punctuality and dependability - Student arrives to assigned clinical area at all times including a.m., after breaks, p.m., after lunch, etc. Student attends clinical training for duration of rotation.
+Students will demonstrate professional behavior in the clinical setting. - 3.
+HIPAA Demonstrates knowledge of HIPAA requirements by adhering to patients' rights to privacy in clinical practice.
+Uses two identifiers when getting patient for exam. - 4.
+Organization Ability to evaluate needs to the technical situations of examinations.
+Demonstrates speed and accuracy in performing clinical duties. - 5.
+Quality of work Evidence of proper radiographic image quality, and absence of repeat radiographs due to inadequate preparation and thought. - 6.
+Ability to work and communicate with Peers and Clinical Staff Communicates effectively with healthcare professionals.
+Considers the feelings and interests of co-workers and acceptance of supervision. - 7.
+Initiative Amount of motivation and enthusiasm, expressed by willingness to perform or assist technologist with radiographic examinations. - 8.
+Upkeep of room Keeps assigned room neat, clean, and well stocked.
+Cleans after each examination. - 9.
+Punctuality and dependability Student arrives to assigned clinical area at all times including a.m., after breaks, p.m., after lunch, etc. Student attends clinical training for duration of rotation.
 Reliance on student to complete technical procedures started and to remain in assigned work area.
-Proper communication with supervising technologist in regard to leaving work area for any reason.

-8. Attitude - Demonstrates a cooperative courteous attitude toward clinical staff, fellow students, and hospital personnel.
-Shows receptivity to constructive criticism by applying new knowledge, exercises self-control, and demonstrates interest in clinical assignments.

-9. Technical application - Degree to which the student applies knowledge of positioning and technique to the clinical situation and demonstrates knowledge of department routine examinations.
-Degree to which student is able to evaluate radiographs for quality and problem solve to achieve solutions.

-10. Critical Thinking - Degree to which student is able to evaluate the technical situations of examinations.
+Proper communication with supervising technologist in regard to leaving work area for any reason. - 10.
+Attitude Demonstrates a cooperative courteous attitude toward clinical staff, fellow students, and hospital personnel.
+Shows receptivity to constructive criticism by applying new knowledge, exercises self-control, and demonstrates interest in clinical assignments. - Technical application Degree to which the student applies knowledge of positioning and technique to the clinical situation and demonstrates knowledge of department routine examinations.
+Degree to which student is able to evaluate radiographs for quality and problem solve to achieve solutions. - 12.
+Critical Thinking Degree to which student is able to evaluate the technical situations of examinations.